yizhilll/MERT/README.md

 ## Training

 The MERT training is implemented with [fairseq](https://github.com/facebookresearch/fairseq).
-We clone the fairseq repo inside our repo and implement MERT as a fairseq example, and give the soft link of the code at `./mert_fairseq`.
+You need to clone the fairseq repo inside our repo at `./src/fairseq` and MERT implementation codes as a fairseq example projcet.

 ### Environment Setup